hvandermarel/GNSS-Perl-toolbox/rinex/README.md

                        on the commandline will be overwritten (the originals will be saved with an extra extention .orig) -v                 Verbose (increase verbosity level)

+For RINEX version 3 the result of the sort options is

+    -by freq|sept  ->  C1C L1C S1C C2W L2W ...             (keep .1C, .2W, etc. together)
+    -by type       ->  C1C C1W ...
+L1C L2W ...
+S1C S2W ... (keep types together)

+For RINEX version 2 the result of the sort options is always the same for the first five observations "C1 L1 L2 P2 C2", but differs thereafter

+    -by freq  ->  C1 L1 L2 P2 C2 S1 S2 C5 L5 S5 C7 L7 S7 ...
+    -by type  ->  C1 L1 L2 P2 C2 C5 C7 ...
+L5 L7 ...
+S1 S2 S5 S7 ...
+    -by sept  ->  C1 L1 L2 P2 C2 C5 L5 C7 L7 ...
+S1 S2 S5 S7 ...

+The option "sept" is a mix of "freq" and "type"; basically it is the same as "freq", but puts all signal strength types at the end like in "type".

+The option "-rm spec[[,spec]]" specifies the observation types to remove.
+This is a comma separated list with "spec" a Perl regular expession "regex" operating on all systems or a key value pair "sys:regex" with a Perl regular expression operating on a designated system sys (G, R, E, C, S, J, I).
+For example "G:2L,E:7,D.." removes all GPS "2L' observations (C2L, L2L, D2L, S2L), all Galileo observations on frequency 7, and all Doppler observations.

 Examples: